Want to create interactive content? It’s easy in Genially!

 - During the English Renaissance explorations were encouraged: new theories and beliefs -> sense of doubt and uncertainty

-- Interest in the individual as the creator of their destiny
+- Interest in the individual as the creator of one's destiny

 - Humanism (Erasmus of Rotterdam -> Oxford and Cambridge) -> human reason and knowledge